What is Social Statistics?

 - Does volunteering increase your sense of wellbeing?

-The United Nations Social Statistics Division analyses differences among social groups and countries covering such issues as housing, health, education, conditions of work and employment.
+Social statistics are used by The United Nations Social Statistics Division to analyse differences among social groups and countries, covering such issues as housing, health, education, conditions of work and employment.

 Compare the facts